Never Over-Pack Again- Advice to Pack Smart and Travel Light

 You must keep your valuable and essential belongings in your carry-on bag, not in your checked luggage.
 Your passport, identification, money, credit cards, jewelry, electronics, medicines other valuables should always be brought onto the plane with you.
 If the airline loses your luggage (or if a TSA agent gets sticky fingers), you’ll regret stowing your expensive gear or meds in a checked bag.
 See the latest designs in security and anti-theft Document Organizers.

 4) Follow the TSA 3-1-1 Rule Follow the TSA 3-1-1 Rule

 The rule is all liquids brought onto planes must be in 3.4 ounces (100ml) bottles or smaller and all placed inside a single, clear, quart-size ziptop bag.
 Consolidating products into one bag and X-raying them separately from other carry-on items enables security officers to quickly clear all items.
 One-quart bag per person limits the total liquid volume each traveler can bring on broad.
 Want to carry more liquids, and then pack them in your checked luggage.
 Travel prepared with a TSA accepted toiletry kit.

 To maximize the space in your bag you need to use packing organizers.
 There are different

 styles for different needs.
-Our favorite type of packers are Compression Packers to reduce wrinkles and maximize space with their compression technology.
-Water proof styles help separate dirty and sweaty clothes from clean and keep toiletries in your checked bag from leaking.
-See all your options here
+Our favorite type of packers is Compression Packers to reduce wrinkles and maximize space with their compression technology.
+Waterproof styles help separate dirty and sweaty clothes from clean and keep toiletries in your checked bag from leaking.p Find gear to make packing a breeze, here.

 - Choose Knits, Wools, and Cottons – These fabrics tend to resist wrinkles and are versatile and stick to a few colors which mix and match.